jmswaney/blog/youtube_downloader/README.md

-# Downloading video and audio from YouTube
+# Downloading audio, video, and thumbnails from YouTube

 ![YouTube](./youtube.jpg)
-Photo by *NordWood Themes* on Unsplash.
+> Photo by *NordWood Themes* on Unsplash.

 **Disclaimer:** This article does **not** condone any illegitimate use of `youtube-dl` to access copyrighted works.
 The author takes no responsibility for